sdil/benchmark-frameworks/README.md

 # Benchmark Web Frameworks

+This project is inspired by [Phoenix Showndown](https://github.com/mroth/phoenix-showdown).

 I have created simple todo list applications in both Elixir Phoenix and Django DRF that query for all data in the database.
 I'm interested in these frameworks because they both offers 'high productivity' development methodology (scaffolding, ORM, router, etc. comes out of the box) and built for development speed and happiness.

-Both applications are set up with production mode settings and optimizations.
-Django application is run with Gunicorn.
-You may tweak the worker number to suit your hardware.
-Elixir Phoenix is run with `MIX_ENV=prod` and is compiled.

-Both applications took ~15 minutes to set up and another 1 hour to optimize for production set up.
+Both applications took ~15 minutes to build and another 1 hour to optimize for production set up.

 ## Lessons learned

-- After optimizing the set up to production mode, I see almost 10x improvement for the Elixir Phoenix app, from **455 RPS to 4,010 RPS**.
+- After optimizing the Elixir Phoenix app setup to production mode, I see almost 10x improvement from **455 RPS to 4,010 RPS**.
+All I did was set the `MIX_ENV=prod`, compile the source code & set the `max_keepalive` parameter in config/prod.exs.
-- After optimizing the set up to production mode for the Django DRF app, I see 28x improvements, from **14 RPS to 400 RPS**.
+- After optimizing the set up to production mode for the Django DRF app, I see 28x improvements from **14 RPS to 400 RPS**.
+All I did was use Gunicorn and set the correct number of workers for Gunicorn.
 - Elixir Phoenix is superior in speed compared to Django in almost 10x.
-This is a huge difference when translated to capacity planning and infra expense.
+This is a huge difference when translated to infra expense.
-- Always run everything in production mode!
+- Always run everything in production mode to get the full speed!
-- There are many things that is not tested here: avoiding N + 1 query, background job, etc.
+- There are many things that is neglected here: avoiding N + 1 query, background job, database optimization, indexing, etc.

 ## How to run API servers